 Site Features

-- Architecture: Neo-Gothic manor house with turrets, large rooms and chapel.
+- Architecture: Neo-Gothic manor house with turrets, large halls and chapel.

-- State of Disrepair: Partially in ruins, with parts still well preserved.
+- State of disrepair: Partially in ruins, with some parts still well preserved.

 - Access: Access is prohibited, but forest paths allow you to approach it discreetly.

-- Photography: Capturing the fallen beauty of Gothic Revival architecture.
+- Photography: Capturing the fallen beauty of neo-Gothic architecture.

-An Industrial Vestige The former Dhuys water treatment plant , disused for several decades, is a fascinating industrial site for urbex.
-This place played a crucial role in the water supply of the Paris region.
+An Industrial Relic: The former Dhuys water treatment plant , abandoned for several decades, is a fascinating industrial site for urban exploration.
+This place played a crucial role in supplying water to the Paris region.

 Site Features